radRoy/cloud/README.md

 ### Example calculation of the patch and stride shapes (with differing image sizes between specimens)

+*Refer to a separate textfile for the resolutions of tha babb03-ct3 images (cropped, and scaled by 0.25, that is).*

 specimen ID, z-resolutions, y-resolutions, x-resolutions 1, z, y, x
 2, z, y, x